 Personal data that we process for any purpose or purposes shall not be kept for longer than is necessary for that purpose or those purposes.

-We will retain your personal data for a minimum period of [2 years] following the date of collection and for a maximum period of [5 years] following that date
+We will retain your personal data for a minimum period of [two years] following the date of collection and for a maximum period of [five years] following that date